videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/plugins/virtual-background.md

 ### Stopping Virtual Background Processor

-You can use the `stop()` on the processor to stop the background processing and then replace the video stream with a new plain video stream.
+Additionally, you can use the `stop()` method on the processor to halt the background processing and replace the video stream with a new plain video stream.

 ```js
 // Import package